I Hate Running Backwards: Development and release

 In 2017, Croteam arranged a publishing deal for the game with Devolver Digital, which had published several of Croteam's previous games, including Serious Sam titles.
 This partnership was announced with a trailer in August that year.
 Around this time, the project was named Serious Sam: I Hate Running Backwards, later shortened to I Hate Running Backwards.
 The name was taken from a quote issued by Sam "Serious" Stone after travelling long distances in reverse.
-Croteam and Devolver Digital lent Binx Interactive creative control in the development, only sometimes giving advice.
-In March 2018, Croteam announced that its business incubator programme would be known as Croteam Incubator, with I Hate Running Backwards to be the first release under that banner.
+Croteam and Devolver Digital allowed Binx Interactive creative control in the development, only occasionally providing advice.
+In March 2018, Croteam announced that its business incubator programme would be known as Croteam Incubator, with I Hate Running Backwards as the first release under that banner.
 A trailer announcing the release date was published in May 2018.

 The game was released for Windows, PlayStation 4, and Xbox One on 22 May 2018.
 A Linux version was postponed for additional testing before being released on 28 June 2018.
 A port for Nintendo Switch was initially scheduled for "late summer" 2018 and was released on 19 October.
 The developers also considered bringing the game to iOS.
 Following the initial release, Binx Interactive released multiple patches for I Hate Running Backwards.
-In February 2019, the team stated that the development had concluded so that Binx Interactive could focus on future projects.
+In February 2019, the team stated that development had concluded so Binx Interactive could focus on future projects.